From: pucktricks

 Date: 07-05-2007, 10:51 PM (5 of 5)

+I use the high loft batting quite a lot.
+It's about 3/4 to 1 inch thick.
+I dont have a problem with it on either of my machines.
+(A Janome My Excel and a Janome Memory Craft 6600) Ther are a few things that I have found that make a real difference to the finished quilt.
+You have to use a walking foot.
+You have to use a LOT of pins (I used safety pins) or basting before quilting.
+And you really have to use your hands as a frame when sewing.
+If you dont, you will end up with the little puckers in the back of the quilt.
 I use this batting in all of the baby quilts I make, as I really intend them to be used as floor mats.
 I also do everything that you aren't supposed to do when it comes to laundering my quilts.
 I throw them in the machine, and then in the dryer.
 My theory is if they are that easy to wash then you will use them if you have babies around.
 So far I dont have any problems with the batting after washing, and I am at about 1 year with the first quilt I made.
+Cheers, Soph.

-I'm happiest when I am sewing!
+I'm happiest when I am sewing! |

 User: material_pakrat

-Member since: 12-13-2006
+Member since: 12-13-2006 Total posts: 220 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22733.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22733.html